portworx/px-docs/run-with-rancher.md

 Follow the instructions for installing [Rancher](http://docs.rancher.com/rancher/latest/en/quick-start-guide/).

+If deploying PX-Enterprise, then you will need to add a "custom catalog" from the Rancher Admin->Settings menu.
+For PX-Enterprise, please add https://github.com/portworx/rancher.git as the catalog.
+You will also need to contact "support@portworx.com" to obtain a Lighthouse Cluster token.

+If deploying on AWS in US-East, then use the AMI rancher-100g-9-19 (ami-d0651bc7)

 ## Step 2: Label hosts that run Portworx

 If new hosts are added through the GUI, be sure to create a label with the following key-value pair: `fabric : px`